bezata/jsbanka/README.md

 # jsbankist
 user password
 bc  : 1111
-ec   :1111
+mç  :1111
 eş  :1111

-This project taken from jonas schmedmann
+This project builded with the help from jonas schmedmann